yinuohan/yinuohan.github.io/press.md

 Using these images, we were able to trace how these sparks of dust cool as they fade, which turns out to be in line very small particles of carbon.
 A third star punches a hole through the otherwise regular spiral dust surface.
 While rare, Wolf-Rayet stars are a major carbon dust producer and can significantly reshape their environment.
 The impact of their chemical and thermal reach on the dust and gas content of galaxies and the formation of a new generation of stars and planets are active topics of investigation.

-Images can be downloaded [here](./pages/apep-jwst).
 You can read more from press releases by [NASA](https://science.nasa.gov/missions/webb/webb-first-to-show-4-dust-shells-spiraling-apep-limits-long-orbit/), [Caltech](https://www.caltech.edu/about/news/rare-star-system-gives-insights-into-the-origins-of-carbon-dust-in-the-galaxy) and [Macquarie University](https://lighthouse.mq.edu.au/article/november-2025/apeps-sting-macquarie-student-helps-unlock-mysteries-of-dying-stars-deadly-embrace).
+The colour image is available [here](./pages/apep-jwst), which was also featured on [Astronomy Picture of the Day](https://apod.nasa.gov/apod/ap251124.html).

 <br/><br/>